-It’s safe to say that any homeowner is willing to trying something new if it can prove to lower overall monthly expenses.
+It’s safe to say that any homeowner is willing to try something new if it can prove to lower overall monthly expenses.
 You may think that upgrading your current thermostat with a smart device will inevitably be more expensive, but, some smart thermostats can save you up 23% on heating and air costs a month.

-Smart thermostats can be programed to know when you and your family are out of the home.
+Smart thermostats can be programmed to know when you and your family are out of the home.
 Using sensor technology, your HVAC units will turn off when nobody is home and turn on as soon as your step through the door.
 Less usage means a lower electric bill.

 Tracks Your Energy Usage

 When installing a smart thermostat, you will be prompted to create a profile, entering information like what your preferred standard temperature is in every season.
 However, there are dozens of beneficial features that can help decrease your energy bill even more.

 Smart thermostats can track how much energy you are using throughout the day and compile this data to show what you could be doing to reduce your energy usage in the future.